kalaksi/docker-tftpd/README.md

 - Minor versioned tags (follow Semantic Versioning), e.g. ```1.1``` which would follow branch ```1.1.x``` on GitHub.

 #### Configuration
-The user should populate ```/tftpboot/boot``` with bootable images and usually replace the ```/tftpboot/syslinux/pxelinux.cfg``` directory with one having the appropriate configuration.
+The user should populate ```/tftpboot/boot``` with bootable images and usually replace the ```/tftpboot/pxelinux.cfg``` directory with one having the appropriate configuration.

 Here's an overview of the directory structure with an example boot image for LibreELEC.
 ```
 /tftpboot
- ├── boot                <- Place your boot images here.
- │   └── libreelec
- │       └── KERNEL
- └── syslinux            <- Contains files and configuration directory necessary for PXE booting.
  ├── pxelinux.cfg           <- Configuration directory.
 Mount your own directory over this to customize.
  │   └── default            <- Example configuration that only contains the "Boot from local disk" option.
+ ├── boot                   <- Place your boot files here.
+ │   └── libreelec
+ │       └── KERNEL
+ └── syslinux               <- Contains files and configuration directory necessary for booting with pxelinux.
+     ├── boot -> ../boot
+     ├── pxelinux.cfg -> ../pxelinux.cfg
      └── ...

 ```